Charles Hughes (football manager): Tactics

 Hughes presented his ideas in the magazine Match Analysis and concluded most goals were scored from three passes or fewer, therefore it was important to get the ball quickly forward as soon as possible.
-He based this analysis on over one hundred games at all levels, including games involving Liverpool and the Brazilian national team, as well as many England youth games.
+He based this analysis on over one hundred games at all levels, including games involving Liverpool and the Brazil national team, as well as many England youth games.
 His ideals were developed from those previously developed by World War II Wing Commander Charles Reep.
 From his statistical analysis, Hughes emphasised the importance of particular areas of the field from where goals were most often scored.
 He called these areas the 'POMO' – Positions Of Maximum Opportunity – and asserted that players would score if the ball was played into the 'POMO' enough times.
 He stressed the importance of set plays and crosses into the penalty area.

+Death

+Hughes died on 13 August 2024, at the age of 91.

 Legacy and criticism

 Many coaches and managers in England advocated his long-ball philosophy but some critics have derided his philosophy for encouraging a generation of players who lack basic technical skills and understanding of different tactical playing strategies.